-Key management personnel for the College are the Accounting Officer, the Director of Finance, the Director of Studies, the Director of Partnerships, the Director of Quality, the Director of Operations, the Director of Teaching and Learning and the Director of Penwith College.
+Key management personnel for the College are the Accounting Officer, the Director of Finance and Admin, the Director of Studies, the Director of Partnerships, the Director of Quality, the Director of Operations, the Director of Teaching and Learning and the Director of Penwith College.
 During the period from 27 February 2020 to 31 August 2020 the Director of Penwith became the Acting Accounting Officer, before replacing the Accounting Officer on his retirement on a permanent basis from 1 September 2020.
+Subsequent changes to the key management personnel took place in August 2021 on retirement of the Director of Partnerships and Director of Studies.
+These roles are replaced by the Director of Partnerships and Apprenticeships, the Director of Curriculum Development and the Director of Student Experience.
+The Director of Penwith has been succeeded by the Director of Operations (Penwith).

-No payments were made to key management personnel as compensation for loss of office during the year ended 31 July 2020.
+No payments were made to key management personnel as compensation for loss of office during the year ended 31 July 2021.